TRACKING THE PROMISES:

 A new Minister of National Defence, Anita Anand, was instated in October 2021.
 She did not use the Peacekeeping Ministerial on 7-8 December 2021 in Seoul to make any new pledges in personnel or units or indicate that Canada would fulfill its promise to provide a Quick Reaction Force.
 Instead, Canada pledged only funds (Anand, UN webTV, minutes 1:33:45- 1:39:40), continuing its developing tradition of dollar diplomacy from afar.
 Similarly for Canada at the December 2023 Peacekeeping Ministerial, where Canada did not send a minister.

-The Trudeau government is not heeding the legacy or the call of Lester B. Pearson, as made in his 1957 Nobel Peace Prize acceptance speech:
+The Trudeau government is not heeding the legacy or the call of Lester B. Pearson, made in his 1957 Nobel Peace Prize acceptance speech:

 We made at least a beginning then.
 If, on that foundation, we do not build something more permanent and stronger, we will once again have ignored realities, rejected opportunities, and betrayed our trust.
 Will we never learn?